ami-pbj/Machine-Learning/Extracting using Python/README.md

 ## Extract

-Extracting Email ID and Phone Number from a file.
+Extracting Letters, Words, Sentences, Email IDs and Phone Numbers from a file.